antosubash/NewModuleWithAbp/README.md

 ## 3. Configure Entity in [ef core](https://docs.abp.io/en/abp/latest/Entity-Framework-Core#configurebyconvention-method)

-Configuration is done in the `DbContextModelCreatingExtensions` class.
-This should be available in the `MainApp.ModuleA.EntityFrameworkCore` project
+Configuration is done in the `DbContextModelCreatingExtensions` class inside the `ConfigureModuleA` method.
+This should be available in the `MainApp.ModuleA.EntityFrameworkCore` project. `ConfigureModuleA` is invoked in the `MainAppDbContext`.

 ```cs
 builder.Entity<TodoOne>(b =>